We need to think about how we produce food, what we consume and what we discard, writes Georgina Crouth.

 France and Italy have recently been in the news for introducing laws governing food waste.
 In France, retailers are fined for throwing away food; in Italy, they’ll soon be incentivised for donating unsold food.

 As consumers, we have the power to vote with our forks to reduce waste.
-If we all put more thought into what we eat (and do so sustainably), prepare real food at home (rather than buy processed food) and waste less, we’d not only save resources, but we’d also be teaching our children to prepare for a future in which there’s enough to go around.
+If we all put more thought into what we were eating (and doing so sustainably), preparing real food at home (rather than buying processed food) and wasting less, we’d not only save resources but we’d also be teaching our children to prepare for a future in which there’s enough to go around.

 Helpful sites: Visit savethefood.com for food storage tips; www.slowfood.com for information on responsible consumption and local producers (or find your local Slow Food chapter) and follow Love Food Hate Waste; Stop Food Waste; Ugly Fruit & Veg; FoodTank; FoodInsight.org and others on Twitter.

-Slow in JoHANNESburg: On Saturday, Slow Food Johannesburg will be at the Soweto Theatre, with three events: (1)a conference (“Growing and Producing Food in Soweto and Johannesburg: Urban Farmers Speak” and “Buying Food in the City; how to get a healthy and fair deal”); (2) a market, where urban farmers from Soweto and Orange Farm will be selling their produce; and (3) an “eat-in” (a Nguni cow has been slaughtered for a nose-to-tail competition between teams of chefs and local gogos – pre-booking only).
+Slow in Joburg: On Saturday, Slow Food Johannesburg will be at the Soweto Theatre, with three events: a conference (“Growing and Producing Food in Soweto and Johannesburg: Urban Farmers Speak” and “Buying Food in the City; how to get a healthy and fair deal”); a market, where urban farmers from Soweto and Orange Farm will be selling their produce; and an “eat-in” (an Nguni cow has been slaughtered for a nose-to-tail competition between teams of chefs and local gogos - pre-booking only).
 To book, visit www.webtickets.co.za or www.sowetotheatre.com.